oribotic/oribotic-instruments/puredata/oi/README.txt

 Developed for PdParty: http://danomatika.com/code/pdparty

-For using an oribotic instrument with PdParty (iOS) the instrument firmware should be compiled for MIDI communication.
-Receive fomr the instrument using the "oi.m" abstractions.
+For using an Oribotic instrument with PdParty (iOS) the instrument firmware should be compiled for MIDI communication.
+Receive from the instrument using the "oi.m" abstractions.